Have you signed our new petition?

 - Join our mailing list (see form below) to keep up-to-date on the latest developments

 - Come along to our HQ shop at 5 Elms Parade, and visit our stall at the Botley Big Fete on Saturday 20th September

 We are still adding more resources and information to this website so check back regularly:

 We have posted the fullWWCCC comments on the EIA plus chapater by chapter summaries on the Resources page.

 Or add your comment if you’ve not done so already.

 Doric’s Environmental Statement is over 400 pages long, with another 1000 pages of appendices.
 A good starting point is the non-technical summary (fairly easy to navigate at a mere 53 pages!), the summary is the 3rd document on the page: “NTS Vol III” – click here to access the page and download the document.
 A hard copy of Doric’s Environmental Statement and all of the appendices is available in the WWCC shop, 5 Elms Parade.

 One of the items in Doric’s Environmental Statement is a visual impact assessment.
 See here for a selection of photos showing views of the development from around Botley, with the current views at the same scale for comparison, and our animations showing the change in motion.

-A HUGE THANK YOU to everyone who submitted their comments so far on the West Way plans – more than 800 comments were submitted!
+A HUGE THANK YOU to everyone who submitted their comments by June on the West Way plans – more than 900 comments were submitted!
 As well as the hundreds of local residents, organizational objections have been submitted by Cumnor Parish Council, North Hinksey Parish Council, St Peter & St Paul Church, the Oxford Diocese, Oxford City Council, Oxford Preservation Trust, Sovereign Housing, Nicola Blackwood MP and West Way Community Concern.
 Read West Way Community Concern’s objection and supporting documents on our Resources page.

 Join our mailing list